rabanti-github/Media-Extractor/README.md

 If you are interested in translating the application, please [open a new Issue](https://github.com/rabanti-github/Media-Extractor/issues/new) with the tag '**translation**'.
 The defined terms that are to be translated can be found in [this wiki Article](https://github.com/rabanti-github/Media-Extractor/wiki/Translation-Template).
 For a translation, just a copy of the whole table (with name and translation column necessary) or the file [Resources.resx](https://github.com/rabanti-github/Media-Extractor/blob/master/MediaExtractor/Properties/Resources.resx).
 Please don't hesitate to ask, if the context of a term is not clear.

+## SmartScreen Warning in Windows 8.1 and 10
+Windows 8.1 introduced a mechanism to protect users from phishing websites and malware, yet not known to Antivirus programs.
+This mechanism is called [SmartScreen](https://support.microsoft.com/en-us/help/17443/microsoft-edge-smartscreen-faq) and either blocks the access to a malicious website, or the execution of unknown apps.
+Unfortunately, it is possible that Media-Extractor is initially blocked by SmartScreen, since the mechanism don't know the app until 'some people' have downloaded and executed the app.
+The number of necessary downloads until the app is not seen as unknown (thus, not blocked by SmartScreen anymore) is not that clear.
+The second unfortunately fact is that SmartScreen will be triggered by each new version of the app.
+What you can do to execute Media-Extractor:

+* Tell SmartScreen that you trust the app (must only declared once)
+* Disable SmartScreen according to [this article](https://support.microsoft.com/en-us/help/17443/microsoft-edge-smartscreen-faq)
+* Wait until enough people have downloaded and executed Media-Extractor

+Note: Similar mechanisms may be also triggered by Browsers, like Edge, Chrome or Vivaldi

 ## System Requirements

 * Microsoft Windows 7, 8.x, 10